 Form 21 required for application of a restricted electrical permit outlines the following:

-“You may submit evidence that you have completed at least five years experience in a calling that requires the performance of electrical work.
+“You may submit evidence that you have completed at least three 3 years experience in a calling that requires the performance of electrical work.
 Choose your calling from the list above and write it in the space provided.
 If you cannot demonstrate experience in one of the listed callings you may not be eligible for a restricted electrical work licence.
 In this case, you may wish to discuss options for an appropriate apprenticeship/traineeship with a registered training organisation.

 Full outline and details can be found on the form here.